-Offer to accompany the bereaved person to a support group: Some people might find comfort in participating in a support group with other people who have also experienced loss.
-This can give people an opportunity to share their concerns and worries, and encourage them to support and help each other.
+Some people might find comfort in participating in a support group with others who have also experienced loss.
+This can be an opportunity to share concerns and worries, and encourage them to support and help each other.
 Members with the same issues can come together to share coping strategies, to feel more empowered and for a sense of community.
 Support groups help people in the same situation to feel less alone and more understood